wombleton/gitlaw-nz/acts/S/State Sector Act 1988.md

     *   (b) shall not limit any power of delegation conferred on the chief executive by any other Act.

-    (4A) Where a chief executive or a delegate of the chief executive uses a written document to inform any other person of an action taken by a delegate of the chief executive, the document must---
+    (4A) Where a written document is used to inform a person of an action taken by a delegate described in subsection (2A), the document must---

-    *   (a) state that the action was taken by a delegate of the chief executive; and
+    *   (a) state that the action was taken by a delegate outside the Public Service; and

     *   (b) give the delegate's name and office; and

-    *   (c) inform the other person that a copy of the instrument of delegation may be inspected at the chief executive's office.
+    *   (c) state that a copy of the instrument of delegation may be inspected at the chief executive's office.

     (5) Every person purporting to act pursuant to any delegation under this section shall, in the absence of proof to the contrary, be presumed to be acting in accordance with the terms of the delegation.